DennMart2003/vue-dop-visualizer/README.md

 ## Usage

 - In order to display a visualization of DOP data, the application requires a backend.
-Currently you must populate the database manually for a selected date.
+Currently on page load, it displays a visualization for the most recent time, rounded down to the nearest hour.
 - A date/time picker component

     ![Project Preview](images/date-picker-preview.png)